 Frames can be fixed to the window directly (face fixed) or fixed to the reveal/wall (side fixed).
 Different frames allow shutters to be fitted either inside, outside or on the edge of the recess.
 The frame choice will dictate how the shutters will hinge open.

-Shutters are available with either a visible tilt bar (front centre or offset towards to the hinges) or a hidden tilt system (at back of the shutter) or a concealed mechanism housed in the upright stile to link louvres together with no visible means.
+Shutters are available with either a visible tilt bar (front centre or offset towards to the hinges) or a hidden tilt system (at the back of the shutter) or a concealed mechanism housed in the upright stile to link louvres together with no visible means (completely concealed).

 Full height shutters over a certain height may have horizontal intermediate rails to add rigidity to the panel and allow split operation of the louvres.
 The horizontal intermediate rail does not have to be at the horizontal centre of the panel and will possibly be aligned with a window feature.
+It should be noted that this mid-rail may be set at a location not exactly matching the transom rail behind it, this can increase the number of louvres in the installation and the corresponding light levels achieved.
 Split tilt rods will allow for separate louvre operation without the need for a mid rail.

-Shutters over doors will usually need to be in a track frame.
-These may come with wider stiles, more hinges and wider top/bottom rails.
+Shutters over bi-fold doors will usually need to be in a track frame.
+These may come with wider stiles, more hinges and wider top/ bottom rails.
 Depending on the system the panels will either open to 90 or 180 degrees.
-Panels can be stacked either to the left or right, free floating panels can be stacked either side.
+Panels can be stacked either to the left or right and free floating panels can be stacked on either side.

 Matching shutters to the window design and keeping the panels as wide as possible can help with maximising the amount of light coming in.
 Larger louvres will also let more light in.

-Light machining marks and finger joining may be visible on close inspection within the assembly of the shutter and the frame.
+Light machining and joining marks may be visible on close inspection within the assembly of the shutter and the frame.

 Absorption of moisture and drying of the wood over time may result in slight warpage or twist and therefore it is not recommended to use wooden shutters in high moisture areas.